Walnut, Kansas

 Old buildings in Walnut, Kansas by Kathy Alexander.

 H. Shackelton built the first house on the townsite.
 It was a little box house at the foot of Main Street, which he used as a storeroom for general merchandise.
-The next building was a grain elevator, built by Jacobs & Burk, that was later occupied by Davis & Co.
-For a time, W. Jacobs used the building for a residence until the completion of his dwelling, which was the third building erected in the place.
+The next building was a grain elevator constructed by Jacobs & Burk, which was later occupied by Davis & Co.
+For a time, W. Jacobs used the building as a residence until the completion of his own dwelling, the third structure erected on the site.
 Jacobs, for a while, used his dwelling as a boarding house.
-Later, it was occupied by W. McFall, who had a stock of hardware.
+Later, it was occupied by W. McFall, who maintained a hardware stock.
 S.H.
 Cover next erected a store and began dealing in general merchandise.
 Newton & Kelly followed with a merchandising establishment consisting of general goods.

 When a post office was established on April 10, 1873, it was called Walnut Station, after Little Walnut Creek on which it is located.
 The town’s growth was extremely slow and unpromising during its first few years of existence.